MRWilliamsGit/InvestmentInsight/README.md

 Conclusion
 ----------
 "Be fearful when others are greedy.
 Be greedy when others are fearful." - Warren Buffett
+* Being non-concensus in the way one invests is the only way to generate superior returns
+* Using non-traditional data sources, like Reddit, have come into vogue and came help all types of investors glean insights they would not otherwise have readily available
+* With technology and the right mindset, retail investors can level the playing field and even beat financial institutions at their own game

 Additional Resources
 --------------------